mahakporwal02/fullstack-microservice-app/readme.md

 This consists of one data collection
 * Contents
 ```
   title: { type: String, unique: true },
   story : { type: String },
   date_published: { type: Date },
   user_id: { type: String }
 ```
 ### Endpoints
 #### User-Interaction-Service
-1. user-interaction-service:3000/users/register - Validates the format of email/password.
+1. `user-interaction-service:3000/users/register` - Validates the format of email/password.
 Checks if the email is already present in database.
 Encrypts password and adds email and password to database.
 Generates JWT on the basis of uniquely returned user_id.
 Returns JWT and email.
-2. user-interaction-service:3000/users/login - Validates the format of email/password.
+2. `user-interaction-service:3000/users/login` - Validates the format of email/password.
 Checks if the email is present in database.
 Decrypts the password compares from password of input.
 Generates JWT on the basis of uniquely returned user_id.
 Returns JWT and email.
-3. user-interaction-service:3000/users/validate - Validates the user by checking the JWT token in headers.
+3. `user-interaction-service:3000/users/validate` - Validates the user by checking the JWT token in headers.
-4. user-interaction-service:3000/likes/read - Returns an object consisting of key as title of content and value as array of users who liked the content.(This endpoint is required by getContent for information of `likes`)
+4. `user-interaction-service:3000/likes/read` - Returns an object consisting of key as title of content and value as array of users who liked the content.(This endpoint is required by getContent for information of `likes`)
-5. user-interaction-service:3000/likes/update - This will validate the JWT token presnt in headers.
+5. `user-interaction-service:3000/likes/update` - This will validate the JWT token present in headers.
 The endpoint will then validate the title by sending request to `content-servive:3001/content/validateTitle`.
 If the user_id is present in the array of `likes` it will remove the user_id from the array.
 If user_id is not present it will add the user_id to the array of `likes`.
 #### Content-Service
-1. content-service:3001/content/validateTitle - Validates the title from `Content` collection.
+1. `content-service:3001/content/validateTitle` - Validates the title from `Content` collection.
-2. content-service:3001/content/ingest - Validate the user by sending request to `user-interaction-service:3000/users/validate` endpoint.
+2. `content-service:3001/content/ingest` - Validate the user by sending request to `user-interaction-service:3000/users/validate` endpoint.
 Read CSV file and populate it in the `Content` collection.
-3. content-service:3001/content/getContent - Validate the user by sending request to `user-interaction-service:3000/users/validate` endpoint.
+3. `content-service:3001/content/getContent` - Validate the user by sending request to `user-interaction-service:3000/users/validate` endpoint.
 Get the `likes` data by sending request to user-interaction-service:3000/likes/read endoint.
 Add `likes` info to contents and return contents.
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Thank You!